sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Share.md

 1. `Save` - `Publish listing` - `Done`.

-## Get data regarding the episodes
+## Get data regarding the Episodes

 Go to `Data Products` - `Private Sharing` and find the listing shared with you.
 Click it and explore.